zuk/restr/README.txt

 = Restr

-<b>Reststop is a very simple client for RESTful[http://en.wikipedia.org/wiki/Representational_State_Transfer]
+<b>Restr is a very simple client for RESTful[http://en.wikipedia.org/wiki/Representational_State_Transfer]
 web services.</b> It is developed as a lightweight alternative to ActiveResource[http://api.rubyonrails.com/files/vendor/rails/activeresource/README.html].